March 15, 2023

 🔮 What's next: Microsoft has scheduled an event tomorrow to talk about how it will build generative AI into its business products, including Office apps — Word, Excel, PowerPoint and Outlook.

 3. 🧠 Eric Schmidt: "The most powerful foundational technology ever"

-Former Google CEO Eric Schmidt and his Schmidt Ventures are out with an animated video — made with the help of AI, including a cartoon rendition of Dr. Henry Kissinger — showing how artificial intelligence is "the most powerful foundational technology ever to have existed."
+Former Google CEO Eric Schmidt and his Schmidt Futures are out with an animated video — made with the help of AI, including a cartoon rendition of Dr. Henry Kissinger — showing how artificial intelligence is "the most powerful foundational technology ever to have existed."